jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-45.md

 Wang Luobin and the others who were responsible for procurement ended up having to travel back and forth to the nearby town again.
 They purchased a bunch of things that they didn’t think of before and only just now realised were very useful, just as they were packing up to leave.

 The packing of everyone’s gear underwent repeated inspections and supplements.
-The base did not quieten until late into the evening.
+The base did not quieten until late into the evening, but the night passed uneventfully otherwise.

 On the next morning, the time travellers all gathered on the training ground, and everyone changed into the distributed uniforms.
+There were still two weeks before they landed on Lingao, but before then they had to travel down to their forward depot and organise the ships and cargo.

 “Not bad, it looks like an army.”
-Xi Yazhou looked at the crowd of time travellers sitting on the ground waiting to board the ship.
+Xi Yazhou looked at the crowd of time travellers sitting on the ground waiting to board the ships.

 “Well, more like a mob.”
 Ma Qianzhu said gloomily.
 The scene in front of him looked more like those cadet drills he’d done back in university than a proper army.

 “Don’t say that Old Ma,” Xi Yazhou proudly patted his shoulder, “We still have to conquer all of China together…”

-[^335]:  His name is literally ‘Hippopotamous’
+[^336]:  His name is literally ‘Hippopotamous’

-[^336]:  This procedure was outdated soon after this chapter was published.
+[^337]:  This procedure was outdated soon after this chapter was published.
 In the modern day it’s LASIK surgery.

-[^337]:  Stomach pumps
+[^338]:  Stomach pumps

-[^338]:  I believe for IV
+[^339]:  I believe for IV

-[^339]:  Last few are actually this vague.
+[^340]:  Last few are actually this vague.
 Are there ‘standard’ inclusions for each of the uses?

-[^340]:  Names for these drugs may be regional.
+[^341]:  Names for these drugs may be regional.

-[^341]:  I have not checked the ‘potency’ ordering myself.
+[^342]:  I have not checked the ‘potency’ ordering myself.

-[^342]:  Where I use the non-technical term it’s usually because I’m following the Chinese.
+[^343]:  Where I use the non-technical term it’s usually because I’m following the Chinese.
 As an example, the Chinese original literally says ‘baby incubator’ and not ‘neonatal intensive care unit’ as used in actual hospitals.

-[^343]:  I believe referring to a FILBE backpack
+[^344]:  I believe referring to a FILBE backpack

-[^344]:  For wind and rain.
+[^345]:  For wind and rain.
 Not for swimming\!

-[^345]:  Literally, rubber high boots.
+[^346]:  Literally, rubber high boots.
 I used gumboots because I’m an Aussie, but they’re also known as wellingtons in the UK.
 Not sure about the name in the states.

-[^346]:  From my research I can’t find torches powered by friction (triboelectric) per se.
+[^347]:  From my research I can’t find torches powered by friction (triboelectric) per se.
 Usually survival torches are [mechanically powered](https://en.wikipedia.org/wiki/Mechanically_powered_flashlight).